-Frequent cashew consumption can help lower your risk for many of the biggest risks associated with heart disease, including high cholesterol, high blood pressure and obesity.
-Cashews are believed to have beneficial effects on oxidative stress levels, inflammation and vascular/arterial activity that promotes a healthy heart.
-(4)
+Frequent nut and legume consumption can help lower your risk for many of the biggest risks associated with heart disease, including high cholesterol, high blood pressure and obesity.
+(5) Cashews are believed to have beneficial effects on oxidative stress levels, inflammation, and vascular/arterial activity that promotes a healthy heart.
+(6)

 2. Help Prevent Gallstones

-Some research has found that eating nuts weekly, including cashews, can help lower the risk for having gallstones.
-Gallstones are associated with healthy cholesterol levels; they’re caused by hardened cholesterol, a result of too much cholesterol being present within the bile that circulates through the digestive tract.
-(5)
+Some research has found that eating nuts weekly, including cashews, can help lower the risk for gallstones.
+Gallstones are associated with healthy cholesterol levels.
+They’re caused by hardened cholesterol, a result of too much cholesterol present within the bile that circulates through the digestive tract.
+(7)

-Normally, your liver doesn’t secrete a high enough amount of cholesterol to harden and form stones, but when liver health is poor, cholesterol can essentially act like glue, hardening and binding together with other substances like calcium inside the gallbladder.
+Normally, your liver doesn’t secrete a high enough amount of cholesterol to harden and form stones.
+However, when liver health is poor, cholesterol can essentially act like glue, hardening and binding together with other substances like calcium inside the gallbladder.

 3. Can Help with Weight Loss or Maintenance

-Cashews are also a good source of plant-based protein (somewhere around 25 percent of the nut is made up of amino acids), partially in the form of beneficial amino acid L-arginine, which is a precursor of nitric oxide known to help improve vascular reactivity and circulation.
-Improved blood flow helps draw toxins out from the digestive system and can add to an improved metabolism, higher energy and better digestive health.
+Cashews are also a good source of plant-based protein (somewhere around 25 percent of the nut is made up of amino acids), partially in the form of beneficial amino acid L-arginine.
+L-arginine is a precursor of nitric oxide known to help improve vascular reactivity and circulation.
+The combination of fat and protein in cashews nutrition make cashews a filling food that can help control cravings.

 4. Help Maintain Bone Health

-Cashews provide over 12 percent of your daily vitamin K needs in just a ¼ cup serving — working as a great source to prevent vitamin K deficiency.
-Vitamin K works with other essential minerals like calcium to support bone mineralization and maintain bone mineral density, which can help protect you from bone fractures and osteoporosis.
+Cashews provide over 12 percent of your daily vitamin K needs in just an ounce serving — working as a great source to prevent vitamin K deficiency.
+Vitamin K works with other essential minerals like calcium to support bone mineralization and maintain bone mineral density.
+This can help protect you from bone fractures and osteoporosis.

 5. May Help Prevent Colon, Prostate and Liver Cancers

 Why are cashews good for you if you’re looking to boost immunity and defend against disease?
-Regularly eating nuts, including cashews, is associated with a lower risk for certain common cancers, especially cancers that occur in the digestive tract, including liver and colon cancers.
+Regularly eating nuts, including cashews, is associated with a lower risk for certain common cancers.
+This is especially true for cancers that occur in the digestive tract, including liver and colon cancers.
 A 2016 review found that “higher nut intake is associated with reduced risk of cardiovascular disease, total cancer and all-cause mortality.”
 (10)

-Nuts are good sources of antioxidant vitamins (for example, tocopherols and certain phenolic compounds, which are mostly stored in the shells of cashews and nuts) needed to protect the body from high levels of free radical damage that causes oxidative stress, potentially contributing to DNA damage, cell mutation and cancerous tumor formation.
+Nuts are good sources of antioxidant vitamins (for example, tocopherols and certain phenolic compounds, which are mostly stored in the shells of cashews and nuts).
+These are needed to protect the body from high levels of free radical damage that causes oxidative stress, potentially contributing to DNA damage, cell mutation and cancerous tumor formation.

 6. Support Healthy Brain Function

 The brain is made up of mostly fat and relies on a steady supply of healthy fatty acids within the diet.
-Nuts are one of the natural plant foods richest in fat and support cognitive function, healthy aging and mood regulation.
+Nuts are one of the natural plant foods richest in fat.
+They support cognitive function, healthy aging and mood regulation.

-Several dietary components of cashews can help support cognitive abilities and multiple brain processes by regulating neurotransmitter pathways, synaptic transmission and membrane fluidity, particularly the healthy fats in cashews in particular are responsible for this, along with trace minerals like zinc, iron and copper.
-(6) Dietary deficiency of healthy MUFA and PUFA fatty acids has even been associated with increased risk of several mental disorders such as ADHD, anxiety or depression, dyslexia and dementia.
+Several dietary components of cashews can help support cognitive abilities and multiple brain processes by regulating neurotransmitter pathways, synaptic transmission and membrane fluidity.
+The healthy fats in cashews in particular are responsible for this, along with trace minerals like zinc, iron and copper.
+(11) Dietary deficiency of healthy MUFA and PUFA fatty acids has even been associated with increased risk of several mental disorders, such as ADHD, anxiety, depression, dyslexia and dementia.

 7. Lower the Risk for Diabetes

 A 2014 analysis showed that tree nuts improve glycemic control in individuals with type 2 diabetes.
-(13) Cashews also help lower levels of inflammation, and studies show that a diet higher in nuts results in lower circulation of inflammatory biomarkers that can contribute to insulin resistance and diabetes formation.
-Additionally, cashew nutrition benefits include the ability to prevent or treat other complications of diabetes including arterial hypertension, obesity and cardiovascular risk.
+(13) Cashews also help lower levels of inflammation.
+Studies show that a diet higher in nuts results in lower circulation of inflammatory biomarkers that can contribute to insulin resistance and diabetes formation.
+Additionally, cashew nutrition benefits include the ability to prevent or treat other complications of diabetes, including arterial hypertension, obesity and cardiovascular risk.

 8. Help Prevent Migraine Headaches

-Cashews help support healthy brain function and improve blood circulation while lowering blood pressure.
-Nuts also provide plant-based phytosterols, which are beneficial for reducing headache duration and occurrence.
+Cashews help support healthy brain function and improve blood circulation while lowering blood pressure, which may be beneficial for fighting headaches.